-MINUTES: Rita Sankey motioned to approve the April 18, 2017, regular meeting minutes.
-Richard Yarger seconded the motion.
+MINUTES: Andy Rebar motioned to approve the July 18, 2017, regular meeting minutes.
+Rita Sankey seconded the motion.
 A vote showed all supervisors voting yes.
 There were no public comments.

 PUBLIC COMMENT: None.

-TREASURER’S REPORTS: Rita Sankey motioned and Andy Rebar seconded to approve the Treasurer’s Reports, as presented.
-A vote showed all Supervisors voting yes.
+TREASURER’S REPORTS: Rita Sankey motioned and Richard Yarger seconded to approve the Treasurer’s Reports, as presented.
+A vote showed all supervisors voting yes.
 There were no public comments.

-ADMINISTRATIVE ACTION: Rita Sankey motioned and Richard Yarger seconded to pay the bills for May 2017, with the addition of a bill for Winifred Jones-Wenger amounting to $2,400 for legal services.
-A vote showed all Supervisors voting yes.
+ADMINISTRATIVE ACTION: Rita Sankey motioned and Andy Rebar seconded to pay the bills for August 2017 as presented.
+A vote showed all supervisors voting yes.
 There were no public comments.

-Andy Rebar motioned and Richard Yarger seconded to allocate up to $80,000 plus $20,000 additional contingency for the Crago Lane bridge project.
+NEW BUSINESS: Andy Rebar motioned and Richard Yarger seconded to approve up to six officials from Decatur Township to attend the Clearfield County Association of Township Officials Fall Convention on October 6, 2017 at the Gethsemane United Methodist Church.
 A vote showed all supervisors voting yes.
 There were no public comments.

-NEW BUSINESS: Andy Rebar motioned and Richard Yarger seconded to approve the 2017 Chester Hill Hose Company Fire Protection Contract and to pay the amount of $6,000.
+Andy Rebar motioned and Rita Sankey seconded to authorize the advertisement of bids for 500 tons more or less of anti-skid for the 2017 - 2018 winter season.
 A vote showed all supervisors voting yes.
 There were no public comments.

-Building Code Official – Pennsafe issued eight building permits during the month of April 2017.
+Building Code Official – Pennsafe issued three building permits during the month of July 2017.